hwalsuklee/tensorflow-fast-style-transfer/README.md

 All style-images and content-images to produce following sample results are given in `style` and `content` folders.

 ### Chicago
-Following results are obtained from `chicago` image, which is commonly used in other implementations to show their performance.
+Following results with `--max_size 1024` are obtained from `chicago` image, which is commonly used in other implementations to show their performance.

 Click on result images to see full size images.